Ping An Bank boosts capital with $2.4 billion private share sale

-SHANGHAI, Jan 8 China's Ping An Bank Co Ltd has raised 14.73 billion yuan ($2.43 billion) by selling stock to its main shareholder, becoming the latest lender to raise funds to meet new banking standards and to absorb an expected rise in bad loans.
+SHANGHAI China's Ping An Bank Co Ltd 000001.SZ has raised 14.73 billion yuan ($2.43 billion) by selling stock to its main shareholder, becoming the latest lender to raise funds to meet new banking standards and to absorb an expected rise in bad loans.

-Through the sale, Ping An Insurance Group raised its stake in the bank to 59 percent from 52 percent, the two firms said in exchange filings late Tuesday.
+Through the sale, Ping An Insurance Group (2318.HK) (601318.SS) raised its stake in the bank to 59 percent from 52 percent, the two firms said in exchange filings late Tuesday.

 Chinese banks are under pressure to increase their financial strength to meet tough conditions that the banking regulator began implementing last year in line with new global standards known as Basel III.